Trent Patterson, D.M.A.

 As a collaborative pianist, Patterson has performed throughout the United States and abroad and has served as vocal coach for many solo singers and choirs.
-From 2007-09, he served as pianist for the Michigan State University Women’s Chamber Ensemble under the direction of Dr. Sandra Snow, appearing at the 2008 Central Division and the 2009 National Conventions of the American Choral Directors Association.
-In 2001, Patterson served as opera staff pianist at the American Institute of Musical Studies, Graz, Austria where he previously was a Fisher-Tye Fellow (2000) studying vocal accompanying and German Lieder.
-He has played much of the standard solo vocal and operatic repertoire during the past fifteen years and has frequently accompanied American opera and concert singers, including internationally recognized mezzo-soprano Jossie Perez and tenor Curtis Rayam.
-Patterson has collaborated with the voice studios of Erie Mills, Melanie Helton, Molly Fillmore, Joseph Frank, Stanford Olsen, Richard Fracker, and Jerrold Pope.
+From 2007-09, he served as pianist for the Michigan State University Women's Chamber Ensemble under the direction of Dr. Sandra Snow, appearing at the 2008 Central Division and 2009 National Conferences of the American Choral Directors Association.
+Patterson has served as an opera staff pianist at the American Institute of Musical Studies (Graz, Austria), where he previously was a Fisher-Tye Fellow studying vocal accompanying and German Lieder.

 - Jeffrey Carter, D.M.A.